JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-16-please-try-to-use-io.md

 As you've probably observed, both variants are named after *"unsafe"*.
 That is because **we are at the edge of the world here**, where these functions are thought to be used, so we try to be as explicit as possible about that fact.

-At this point our we are beyond the safety limits, hence out of the "purity" boundary.
+At this point we are beyond the safety limits, hence out of the "purity" boundary.
 Our `program` remains completely pure though, so **our complete architecture is deterministic and easy to reason about, hence much more testable**.

 ### Strongly typing errors with IO

-If you're looking for a way to strongly type errors, I'm afraid the best data type for that is still under active work.
+If you're looking for a way to strongly type errors, I'm afraid the best data type for that is still in the works.
 It is what is usually called `BIO<E, A>` or `BifunctorIO<E, A>`, and **we will release it before the end of the year**.

-`BIO<E, A>` is an equivalent for `IO<A>` but with the power to pick the error type, not have it just fixed to `Throwable` as `IO` does, so it will flatten your effectful hiearchy and allow you to keep good typing on your errors.
+`BIO<E, A>` is an equivalent for `IO<A>` but with the power to pick the error type, not have it just fixed to `Throwable` as `IO` does, so it will flatten your effectful hiearchy and allow you to keep strong typing on your errors.

 In the mean time my suggestion is to stay with a nested `IO<Either<E, A>>` which is suboptimal but probably much safer than `Try` or `Either#catch` if you're targeting a pure functional style.

 But no worries, `BIO<E, A>` is coming pretty soon and I'll write about it so you can have an easy look on how to use it properly 🙏

+### Leveling up

+If you want to go further and encode your functional program with a direct (and fairly simple) style, but at the same time keep control over your side effects, my best suggestion is to take a look at [ArrowFx](https://arrow-kt.io/docs/effects/fx/).
+You will be writing pure code with all the pure FP goodies but it will totally feel like if you were writing imperative code.

+I will get into that in depth in an upcoming post, so stay tuned!

 ### Final words